Jasper County License Hearing Guide

 Hardship/Restricted License in Georgia

-- Costs and Application Process: Applying for a hardship license involves submitting an application to the Georgia DDS and paying a fee.
-You may also need to provide documentation to support your hardship claim, such as employment verification or medical records.
+- Costs and Application Process: The application process involves submitting an application to the DDS and paying a reinstatement fee.

 Getting Your License Back